All exterior wooden structures have one thing in common: They all require maintenance.

-The first step in completing a deck refinishing project is acquiring the proper personal protection equipment.
-Although random orbital sanders are generally safe, you can never be too careful when using power tools.
+The first step in completing a deck refinishing job is acquiring the proper personal protection equipment.
+Although random orbital sanders are generally safe, you can never be too careful when wood sanding.
 All modern sanders come equipped with devices to prevent electrical shock, and many are designed with ergonomics in mind and minimize the threat from vibration.
 But there are other personal safety concerns you should pay attention to when using a random orbital sander on your deck.
 Consider using these pieces of personal protection equipment:

 - Hearing guards

 - Respirator, face mask, or dust mask, especially if you don’t have a dust collection method

 Another safety concern is your physical condition.
 Sanding a deck is a long and laborious process and can be physically demanding.
 Consider if you’re physically prepared to do all your sanding in one continuous effort or if you should break it into more manageable time slots.